South Australian Government Grants to Build Workforce Skills in the Defence Industry.

 Working Securely with Defence is a guide to Defence Industry Security Program (DISP) membership and is designed to help any business or organisation that would like to work with or expand their engagement with Defence and Defence industry.

-Developed by the Security Working Group of the in cooperation with the Department of Defence, the purpose of the guide is to:
+Developed by the Security Working Group of the Ai Group Defence Council in cooperation with the Department of Defence, the purpose of the guide is to: